youis11/Unity-Tutorial-2/README_KingsQuest.md

 ## Controls:

-- ESC (Go to Main Menu).
+- Type something to interact with objects.

 ### Player:

 - ARROW KEYS (to move without holding, press the same key to stop).

-Did you beat the game?

-Hope you Enjoy!
-Thanks for playing.